If you have a question for ISSS, try these resources!

 More information about STEM reporting can be found on the ISSS STEM Extension Reporting Requirements webpage.

 You must report to ISSS every 6 months while on your STEM Extension, even if there is no change in information to report.
-To submit your 6-Month Validation Report, please complete a STEM Extension Update in the ISSS Portal.
-When you navigate to the webpage, click on the button “ Submit a 6-month Periodic Report ”.
+To submit your 6-Month Validation Report, please complete a Report STEM Participation Request in the ISSS Portal.
+When you open the request, select "6-Month Validation" from the drop down menu.
 ISSS recommends that you submit your 6-Month Validation Report no earlier than 30 days prior to your 6-month mark (6 months from your EAD card start date) and no later than 10 days following.

 NOTE: Emailing your ISSS Advisor stating that there are no changes in your information does not fulfill your reporting requirement.
 A periodic report needs to be officially submitted to ISSS through your ISSS portal.